department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/research-findings.md

 1. The majority of Veterans associated COVID-19 as a unique event, and most expect to see COVID-19 information in Other Services, or in its own category.
 2. Most Veterans expect routine vaccinations, such as Influenza, Tetanus (Tdap), and Shingles to be part of an existing care visit (Primary Care).
 3. Veterans often use the most common layman's terms when searching for vaccine-related information.
-4. The types of vaccinations (age-based, risk based, seasonal and COVID-19) does influence Veterans expectations as to where information would be found.
+4. The types of vaccinations (age-based, risk based, seasonal, and COVID-19) impacts Veterans' expectations as to where to find vaccine-related information.

 ### Details of Findings